I Found Joe Barton

 I Found Joe Barton, also known as The Adventures of Al Munch, was a 1952 film made for American television starring Bud Tingwell and Lloyd Berrell.
 The first Australian drama show made specifically for television, it was the pilot for a series which did not eventuate called The Adventures of Al Munch.
 However it screened in some cinemas.

 Plot

 Al Munch (Bud Tingwell) is an American private eye who served in Sydney during World War II and decided to stay on.
 He is hired by Hollywood film producer, Frankoff, to find Joe Barton, an American crime figure thought to be dead but who is now said to be alive in Australia.
-Frankof has made a film of his life but needs a clearance from Barton before he can release it and hires Munch to locate him.
+Frankoff has made a film of his life but needs a clearance from Barton before he can release it and hires Munch to locate him.

 Munch contacts a lawyer, Timothy O'Leary, to find Barton, but then O'Leary is murdered.
 Munch discovers Barton and hands him over to the police for O'Leary's murder.